How to Apply

 It is strongly recommended that students who do not achieve a high score on these tests, or who have little opportunity to communicate in English, make arrangements for intensive work during the summer preceding their registration.
 International students found to be seriously deficient in their ability to communicate in English must take special courses in English at the Centro Linguistico Interdipartimentale (Inter-Departmental Language Center) of the University of Pisa.

 Graduate Proficiency Tests.
 The Verbal, Quantitative, Analytical, Mathematics, Physics and Chemistry components of the Graduate Record Examination (GRE) are recommended as part of the application for graduate admission.
-GRE tests are not mandatory, but demonstrated good proficiency in English is a preferential criterion for student admission.
+GRE tests are not mandatory, but appreciated.
 GRE tests are given at centers throughout the world on several dates each year.
 Testing schedules and information on the GRE may be obtained on the Internet at http://www.gre.org.
 You should submit scores as a Portable Document Format (pdf) file by electronic mail directly to the Application Office along with your application.